 - In A Brother's Price the heroes have no scruples about killing women.
 However, to kill men would be considered abhorrent.
 Keifer, the husband of the princesses survives longer than he might have without this advantage, but eventually self-disposes by insisting that they attend an opera in a public opera house, which then explodes, with half of the royal family in it, including him.
 While the younger princesses grieve for their sisters, they are happy to be rid of him.

 - In earlier The Dresden Files books, human villains have a tendency to kill each other, be hoist by their own petard or killed by side characters... so Harry doesn't have blood on his hands and The White Council doesn't get angry at him.

 - In Stardust by Neil Gaiman, there are two major villains, who effectively and elegantly dispose of each other when the heroes aren't even around.
 In the film version, three out of the five villains die at each other's hands.

 - Likewise, the climax for Robin Cook's Vector has the two villains polish each other off.

 - In The Book of the Dun Cow, Cockatrice is impaled by Chauntecleer's battle spurs and mortally wounded.
 He lunges one last time for the rooster and finishes himself off in the process.

-- Vincent Crabbe casts Fiendfyre in an attempt to kill Harry, Ron, and Hermione, unleashes far too much flaming destruction than he beckoned for, and accidentally incinerates himself (along with one of Voldemort's Horcruxes).
+- Vincent Crabbe casts Fiendfyre in an attempt to kill Harry, Ron, and Hermione, unleashes far more flaming destruction than he reckoned on, and accidentally incinerates himself (along with one of Voldemort's Horcruxes).